Video resources for this article

 Fortunately for you, drawing corruption is highly preventable.
 We highly recommend implementing the steps on this page as an office standard for any drawing anybody in your office receives and opens.
 Here's how to keep your drawings safe by preventing corruption:

-The first and perhaps most important process to incorporate is to separate your sheets out into different DWG files.
+The first and perhaps most important process to incorporate is to separate your sheet types out into different DWG files.
 You undoubtedly already do this for drawings you receive from other firms or consultants such as survey, engineering, and architecture plans (if you don't, you should).
 But you should also follow the same practice for your own drawings, as well as drawings you receive from colleagues within your own firm.
-This can include planting, irrigation, and hardscape plans – all of which should be in separate drawings.
+This can include planting, irrigation, and hardscape plans.

 Setting up your sheets correctly will require a few minutes of preparation, which pales in comparison with the hours or days of work you can potentially lose if your entire drawing set succumbs to corruption.
-For more information and specific instructions, see our sheet setup webinars:
+For more information and specific instructions, see our drawing & sheet setup documentation.

 AutoCAD has a built-in detector of Proxy Objects – the root of drawing corruption.
 It's called the Proxy Information dialog box.
 We highly, highly recommend enabling this dialog box.
 With Proxy Information enabled, you'll be able to determine whether a drawing is corrupt right when you open it, which will in turn allow you to do something about it.